utmandrew/virtual-mystery/docs/WSL_setup/README.md

      that the django login page displays.
 Try to log in.

 18. **Adding content**\
      The site should now be set up.
-To add content, follow the instructions in [Setup.txt](https://github.com/utmandrew/virtual-mystery/blob/master/docs/Setup.txt "Setup documentation").
+To add content and actually be able to log in, follow the instructions in [Setup.txt](https://github.com/utmandrew/virtual-mystery/blob/master/docs/Setup.txt "Setup documentation").